QuentinRa/blog.quentinra.dev/tools/jetbrains/index.md

 * auto-install

-Installing Java, JavaFX, etc. is simplified and could be directly done inside the IDE (in like one or two clicks).
+The installation of Java, JavaFX, etc. is simplified and could be directly done inside the IDE (in like one or two clicks).
 You can easily install and update dependencies
 (and you got head-ups when they are not up-to-date).

 * consistency

-Their IDE are using the same interface, almost the same shortcuts (sometimes they are changing like in Rider), and in all of them, you got the "CodeWithMe" feature (allowing you to invite a friend on your computer to code with you).
+Their IDE are using the same interface, almost always the same shortcuts, and in all of them, you got the "CodeWithMe" feature (allowing you to invite a friend on your computer to code with you).

 * random features
-  * the code hints/advice <span class="tms">(
+  * **the code hints/advice** <span class="tms">(
   that's the **only** reason
-  why I would recommend their IDEs over VSCode/... because their hints are quite good and better than in VSCode for instance)</span>
+  why I would recommend their IDEs: their hints are quite good and better than in VSCode for instance)</span>
   * git integration and colors for files
   * generating UML from your code